chewymole/cfcGenerator/README.md

 ### Improvements:

 I improved the XML index file (yac.XML) that describes the templates.
-I added a Name, Description, and syntax style attributes.
+I added Category, Subcategory, and Template elements.
+I also added a Name, Description, and syntax style attributes as well as the language icon.
 These are displayed in the UI to help the user identify what the template will be building.

-I updated the structure of the xml, now every main element is named node, then you can specify the template as an attribute.
-On the front end, i included a few icons from [vscode-icons](https://github.com/vscode-icons/vscode-icons/tree/master/icons), feel free to add more as you need other file types.
+I updated the structure of the xml, I included a few icons from [vscode-icons](https://github.com/vscode-icons/vscode-icons/tree/master/icons), feel free to add more as you need other file types.

-I removed some of the older template types, and added an CF ORM template to generate code in both Tag and Script syntax and two Taffy API templates.
-On the backend, I added server side caching to the table list per datasource name to cache the database schema after the first run.
+I removed some of the older template types on the backend, I added a few extra CFML templates as well as some example JS and PHP templates.
+I added server side caching to the table list per datasource name to cache the database schema after the first run.
+So you may need to run it a few times, before your first attempt to generate the code.

 I set a limit on the total tables returned, since this could lead to time-out requests.
 I may add table filtering in a feature release.
 But for now, its limited, feel free to remove this if you need more than 200 tables returned.